Fire Risk Assessments

 Am I a duty-holder?

-Duty-holders are those that are responsible for management of a place of work, common areas of a multi-tenure building (both commercial and residential), or landlords of houses in multiple occupation (HMOs).
+Duty-holders are those that are responsible for the management of a place of work, common areas of a multi-tenure building (both commercial and residential), or landlords of houses in multiple occupation (HMOs).

 Organisations can be duty-holders, along with individuals.